 Responsibility is at the core of everything we do — from the way we conduct our business to the peace of mind that we deliver to our customersMore

-Inhance’s Fluoro-Seal Process™ and Reactive Gas Technology™ operate at negative pressure.
+Inhance’s processes are carried out under negative pressures either in a batch or in a continuous operation.
 This provides us with the unique capability to modify products of any shape and size — from micron-sized particles to very large exterior and interior surfaces, films, sheets, textiles, profiles, and complex molded parts.
+The negative pressure ensures complete 360° coverage of any article or raw material on all the exposed surfaces, maximizing performance.

 Our performance enhancement processes can be performed in small or large batches, or continuously, based on our customers’ desired outcomes and circumstances.

-Since the actual compositional changes to the products are very modest, treated materials retain not only their overall bulk composition but also the same recyclable properties as the original materials.
+Since the actual compositional changes to the products are very modest, treated materials retain not only their overall bulk properties, but also the same recyclable properties as the original materials.

-Inhance’s technologies activate material surfaces via a reactive gas mixture, including elemental fluorine.
-Fluorine’s high reactivity oxidizing power, and the electronegativity of the fluoride ion (F-), facilitate a variety of chemical reactions on treated surfaces.
+Inhance activates material surfaces via a reactive gas mixture, including elemental fluorine.
+Fluorine’s high reactivity oxidizing power, and the electronegativity of the fluoride ion (F-), facilitates a variety of chemical reactions on treated surfaces.

 Fluorine may be combined with oxygen (O2), nitrogen (N2), carbon dioxide (CO2), and other gases to tailor the surface chemistry and the resulting product’s performance.